Updated:

 2010, it was clear for everybody that there were excess emissions

-the EU Commission suggested
+the European Commission suggested

 to reduce